Tuition at GCA is competitive with other local Christian schools and a payment plan can be set up by families that best meets their needs.

 Please do not hesitate to call the school office at (864)329-9884 or email email@example.com, if you have any questions about tuition or fees.

-Greenville Classical Academy has a limited amount of funds set aside for financial aid for students.
-GCA uses the services of Independent School Management's "Financial Aid for School Tuition" - FAST - to assist in assessing a family's eligibility for financial aid.
-The cost for families who use this service is $43 and is non-refundable.
+Greenville Classical Academy has a limited amount of funds set aside for scholarship assistance for students.
 Priority is given to returning families and they must complete and submit their application by March 31.
 A portion of the financial aid budget is reserved for newly enrolled families and will be made available on a first come - first served basis.
 For more information on financial aid, read the information below as well as the information on financial aid found in the Student-Parent Handbook.

 Financial Aid Timetable for Returning Families: